 Your cooperation is needed at dismissal to make the end of the day calm and safe for all students.
-When students are dismissed at the end of the day, those who ride in cars will be picked up in front of the school office.
+When students are dismissed at the end of the day, those who ride in cars will be picked up in the pick up area at the far west end of campus.
 Teachers and volunteers will escort students to waiting cars.
 Any student who has not been picked up within 15 minutes of pickup will be escorted to the A+ program, and the family will be billed.